 Explore your garden and see if you have some wētā already.
 Find out what kind of wētā you have, or what kind of wētā like to live in your area.

 Think about what would make a great wētā home – this will help you work out where to put your wētā motel.

 A completed 3 star wētā motel

 A 3 star wētā motel is simple and fun to make.

 - Start with a small log and saw it in half.

-- Chisel out the weta gallery and drill an entrance tunnel.
+- Chisel out some rooms, and drill an entrance tunnel.

 - Nail or bind the two halves together and nail on a roof.